Registration Procedures & Policy

 As a non-conjoint student (occasional, CAS, DCS), you will register for classes by completing the Course Enrolment Form.
 You may find a list of courses on the website: Course Listing/Search | Wycliffe College Please take care to look into the method of delivery of the course and obtain necessary instructor approval if needed.
 They will be specified when you click into the class link.

 Some courses may offer more than one delivery method.
+You will be able to see that on the Course listing page of the chosen course.
 Please ensure that you indicate the one you would like to register for in the enrolment form.

 On the bottom of the form, print your full name.
 Select Part time (3 or less courses) or Full time (4 or more courses)